MiniProfiler/dotnet/samples/Samples.AspNet5/Readme.md

-﻿# ASP.NET Core 2.2
+﻿# ASP.NET 5.0
 --------
-This is a sample project demonstrating how MiniProfiler can be used in ASP.NET Core 5.0.
+This is a sample project demonstrating how MiniProfiler can be used in ASP.NET 5.0.